 A challenge in the recognition of language as a way of knowing is the use of metaphor in communicative acts.
 A metaphor is the substitution of one idea for another to suggest resemblances or common connotative qualities.
 In this section, you will see that metaphor can also refer more broadly to a wide body of figures of speech that involve comparison, non-real or non-literal association.
 On occasion a well chosen metaphor is just what is required to convey meaning: at other times, it seems strange to assume that we can gain knowledge or understanding through language that is literally not true.
 The idea that our way of thinking about the world and expressing our reality is done in metaphor is one you can discuss after reading a couple of the articles in this section:

-- Waiting With Bated Breath to Learn How Idioms Took Flight
+- Waiting With Bated Breath (article from The Guardian)

 Toni Morrison died on August 5th, 2019 at the age of 88.
 Morrison’s books changed lives, capturing American life and its history in a peerless way — her works are so loved and resonant that they often (rightfully) eclipse the awards and recognition we bestow upon them.
 In 1993, Morrison was awarded the most prestigious award on the planet.
 She was the first African American woman to be awarded the Nobel Prize, for “novels characterized by visionary force and poetic import.”